Transitioning to the future of work and the workplace has been saved

 Embracing digital culture, tools, and approaches

 A Deloitte survey (sponsored by Facebook) asked C-suite executives for their perspectives on the future of work.
-Their responses reveal six themes about the future workplace—and six lessons to help leaders ease the transition.
+Their responses reveal six themes about the future workplace and six lessons to help leaders ease the transition.

 The more things change…

-Digital technology is having a profound effect on the 21st century organisation.
+Digital technology is having a profound effect on the 21st century organization.
 It is fundamentally changing the way we work, the way we manage, where we work, how we organize, the products we use, and how we communicate.

 With all this change, some things remain constant.
-Organisations, filled with people, still exist to unite around a common purpose, common values, strategic objectives, and to get things done.
-People remain the most critical asset of most organisations—but are increasingly in the shadow of machines and in a maze of technologies.
+Organizations, filled with people, still exist to unite around a common purpose, common values, strategic objectives, and to get things done.
+People remain the most critical asset of most organizations—but are increasingly in the shadow of machines and in a maze of technologies.
 Individuals are still bound by hours in the day and their mental ability to process information.
 Work (done by computers and people) must be coordinated to create maximum value.

 C-suite perspectives on the future of work